 "It can make for some very interesting exchanges," he says.

 So if you want something refreshingly different to listen to on a

 Who knows who's going to turn up in John's studio on a Saturday morning?

-Among others, he's had the furry cast of Avenue Q pay him a visit, he's chatted with Charlie Landsborough and - in August 2013 - folk legend Julie Felix made an early morning trip from her home four hours away to perform live with the rest of JG's guests.
+Whilst in August 2013 - folk legend Julie Felix made an early morning trip from her home (four hours away) to perform live on the show.

-You can hear Julie performing one of her own songs, in collaboration with the local musicians who also appeared on the show that day, if you go to the clips tab at the top of the page.
+You can hear Julie performing one of her own songs, in collaboration with the local musicians who also appeared on the show that day if you go to the clips tab at the top of the page.

-Appear on the showIf you're a local musician - or someone with an interesting story to share - and you'd like to appear on the show, please drop an email to firstname.lastname@example.org
+If you're a local musician - or someone with an interesting story to share - and you'd like to appear on the show, please drop an email to firstname.lastname@example.org

 Or send a CD and covering letter to: John Govier BBC Radio Devon Broadcasting House PO BOX 1034 Plymouth

 You might also like to read JG's guide to getting your music heard on the radio.

-More live musicIf you enjoy live music, and you want to hear more, check out BBC Introducing in Devon - it's the way a lot of local bands and musicians can get their music on the national arena.
+If you enjoy live music, and you want to hear more, check out BBC Introducing in Devon - it's the way for local bands and musicians to get their music on the national arena.